 • Must be a U.S. citizen or eligible non-citizen

-• Accepted as a regular student working toward a first bachelor's degree
+• Must be a matriculated student working toward a first bachelor's degree

-• Maintain Satisfactory Academic Progress toward a degree per the policies of the university
+• Maintain Satisfactory Academic Progress per the policies of the university

-• Cannot be in default on any other federal loan
+• Cannot be in default on any federal loan

 How Is the Pell Grant Disbursed?

-• Around the 5th week of the semester, Federal Pell Grants are disbursed from the federal government and applied to the student's account.
+• Federal Pell Grants are disbursed from the federal government and applied to the student's account around the 5th week of the semester.

 Annual Limits

-• The amount of their award depends on their Student Aid Index, as determined by the FAFSA
+• The amount of their award depends on their Student Aid Index (SAI) as determined by the FAFSA

 Lifetime Limits